Tomato Spotted Wilt Virus (TSWV)

 Symptoms

-Symptoms on lettuce leaves are similar to symptoms on tomato leaves.
-Initially, infected leaves show bronzing and small brown lesions begin to develop along the veins.
-Lesions expand over time and may merge causing large necrotic areas on leaves.
+Symptoms on lettuce leaves are like to symptoms on tomato leaves.
+Initially, infected leaves show bronzing, and small brown lesions begin to develop along the veins.
+Lesions expand over time and may merge, causing large necrotic areas on leaves.
 Lettuce plants may die if infected at a young age.

 Disease Cycle

 Plants are infected when thrips carrying the virus feed on a healthy plant depositing virus particles.
 The first symptoms often appear 7-10 days after infection.
-In some cases, the virus remains localized to the area where thrips feeding occured.
-However, plants often become systemically infected and the virus spreads from the original point of infection throughout the entire plant.
+In some cases, the virus remains localized to the area where thrips feeding occurred.
+However, plants often become systemically infected, and the virus spreads from the original infection point throughout the entire plant.
 Once a plant is infected there is no cure.
 If thrips are reproducing on the plant, it can serve as an inoculum source for neighboring plants.

 Management

 There is no cure for an infected plant.
-Diseased plants should be removed and destroyed.
+Remove and destroy diseased plants.
 The best management strategy is to prevent an infection.
 There are no resistant lettuce varieties.

 • Scout for and manage thrips populations.